History of John Lennon in Timeline

 In December 1974, George Harrison visited the White House and asked President Gerald Ford to intercede in John Lennon's deportation case.

-In December 1974, George Harrison was in New York for his Dark Horse tour.
-John Lennon agreed to join him on stage but failed to appear after an argument over Lennon's refusal to sign an agreement that would finally dissolve the Beatles' legal partnership.
+In December 1974, during George Harrison's Dark Horse tour in New York, John Lennon agreed to join him on stage but failed to appear after an argument over Lennon's refusal to sign an agreement to dissolve the Beatles' legal partnership.

-In 1974, John Lennon and Paul McCartney recorded music together, which was later bootlegged as "A Toot and a Snore in '74," before eventually growing apart once more.
+In 1974, John Lennon and Paul McCartney recorded music together, later bootlegged as "A Toot and a Snore in '74", before eventually growing apart once more.

-January 1975: Elton John's "Lucy in the Sky with Diamonds" Tops Charts
+January 1975: Elton John's "Lucy in the Sky with Diamonds" tops Billboard chart featuring Lennon

-In January 1975, Elton John's cover of "Lucy in the Sky with Diamonds", featuring John Lennon on guitar and backing vocals, topped the US Billboard Hot 100 singles chart.
-Lennon was credited under the moniker "Dr. Winston O'Boogie".
+In January 1975, Elton John's cover of "Lucy in the Sky with Diamonds", featuring John Lennon, topped the US Billboard Hot 100 singles chart.
+Lennon was credited on the single as "Dr. Winston O'Boogie".

 Loading Video...